gbro3n/garethrbrown.github.io/_posts/2022-01-06-uploading-directly-to-s3-from-client-using-pre-signed-urls--javascript----net-.md

 }
 ```

 Here is the HTML and JavaScript to test the upload.
-This has been adapted from the example code provided in the AWS to work with the above controller and service code, passing the filename to the API endpoint so that this is included in the presigned URL (and the resulting file in our bucket get's the file name we want) Also, the restiction on file extension has been removed.
+This has sample code has been adapted from the example code provided in the AWS documentation to work with the above controller and service code, passing the filename to the API endpoint so that this is included in the presigned URL (and the resulting file in our bucket get's the file name we want) Also, the restiction on file extension has been removed.

 ```html
 <!DOCTYPE html>